Adaptive Aggregation Based Domain Decomposition Multigrid for the Lattice Wilson Dirac Operator: Numerical Results

-First we compare CGNR with the DD-$\alpha$AMG method using the standard parameter set for a $64^4$ configuration at physical pion mass which represents an ill-conditioned linear system with $n=201,\!326,\!592$.
+First we compare a mixed precision\footnote{The mixed precision implementation uses double precision flexible GMRES(25) preconditioned by $50$ steps of single precision, odd-even preconditioned BiCGStab}, odd-even preconditioned implementation of BiCGStab with the DD-$\alpha$AMG method using the standard parameter set for a $64^4$ configuration at physical pion mass which represents an ill-conditioned linear system with $n=201,\!326,\!592$.

-The results reported in Table~\ref{table:comp_64_4} show that we obtain a speed-up factor of $40$ over CGNR with respect to the total timing.
-Excluding the setup time, we gain a factor of $158$.
-The right most column of Table~\ref{table:comp_64_4} shows that in this ill-conditioned case about 80\% of the solve time go into computations on the coarse grid.
+The results reported in Table~\ref{table:comp_64_4} show that we obtain a speed-up factor of $3.5$ over BiCGStab with respect to the total timing.
+Excluding the setup time, we gain a factor of $29$.
+The right most column shows that in this ill-conditioned case about 77\% of the solve time of DD-$\alpha$AMG goes into computations on the coarse grid.